meuter/mockme/README.md

 *MockMe!* relies on <a href="http://code.google.com/p/pycparser/">PyCParser</a> for all its parsing needs.

-<b>Contributors</b>: Cédric Meuter, Nicolas Maquet with guidance by Erik Talboom
+<b>Contributors</b>: Cédric Meuter, Nicolas Maquet with some guidance by Erik Talboom

 mockme
 ------